chchen59/Battery-State-Predictor/README.md

 To run the pipeline smoothly on a Windows environment, ensure the following are installed:
 * Python 3.10+ (with numpy, tensorflow/keras, jinja2, and pyyaml)
 * [Keil MDK](https://www.nuvoton.com/tool-and-software/ide-and-compiler/keil-download/) (uVision 5) for compiling the M55M1 .uvprojx projects.
-* [Nuvoton Nu-Link Driver](https://www.nuvoton.com/tool-and-software/ide-and-compiler/index.html) for flashing the firmware to the NuMaker board.
+* [Nuvoton Nu-Link_Keil_Driver](https://www.nuvoton.com/tool-and-software/ide-and-compiler/index.html) for flashing the firmware to the NuMaker board.
 * Miniforge

 ## Miniforge installation